bestmomo/nice-artisan/README.md

-## Nice Artisan ##
+## Nice Artisan: A Web Interface for Laravel Commands 🚀 ##

-This package adds a web interface for Laravel.
+This package provides a smooth, secure, and insightful web interface for managing and executing your Laravel application's Artisan commands.

+---

 ### Features

-Nice Artisan provides a smooth and secure way to manage your application's commands:
+Nice Artisan provides a secure and informative way to manage your application's commands:

-* **Command Catalog**: browse and execute all your Laravel Artisan commands and custom commands directly from the interface.
+* **Command Catalog & Documentation (New!):** Browse all your Laravel core commands and custom commands. **Each command now includes integrated documentation**, offering a quick, didactic reference right where you need it.
+* **Dynamic Execution Forms:** Automatically generates intuitive form fields for all required arguments and optional options (including checkboxes for flags).
-* **Dynamic Command Preview**: as you fill out arguments and options in the form, the full Artisan command is generated in real-time, ready to be copied to your clipboard.
+* **Real-Time Command Preview:** As you fill out the form fields, the full `php artisan ...` command is **generated and displayed in real-time**, ready to be copied to your clipboard.
-* **Favorites System**: mark frequently used commands as favorites for quick access.
+* **Favorites System:** Mark frequently used commands as favorites for quick access and streamlined workflow.
-* **Search Functionality**: Easily find any command using the built-in search feature.*
+* **Search Functionality:** Easily find any command or filter by command type using the built-in search feature.
-* **Intuitive Forms**: automatically generates form fields for all required arguments and optional options (including checkboxes for flags).
-* **Security Focused**: mandatory middleware configuration is provided to protect the interface, especially in production environments.
+* **Security Focused:** Mandatory middleware configuration is required to protect the interface, especially in production environments.

+---

-### New in V2 ###
+### New in V2: more power, more clarity, more learning

-* Added a **real-time command** preview feature.
-* Added **favorites** functionality.
-* Added **commands search**.
+Version 2.0 transforms Nice Artisan into an even more powerful and didactic tool:

+* **Integrated Command Documentation:** Now features built-in reference guides for every discoverable command, making it a valuable **learning and auditing tool**.
+* **Real-Time Command Generation:** The dynamic preview is now faster and more accurate.
+* **Favorites System:** Added the highly requested functionality to bookmark commands.
+* **Enhanced Command Search:** Improved search speed and accuracy.
-* Cleaned and simplified options forms.
+* **Simplified UI:** Options forms have been cleaned and simplified for better usability.

+### Command Documentation ###

+Command documentation files are located in the `resources/commands` directory.
+Any contributions via pull requests to improve this documentation are welcome.

+---

 ### Quick Installation ###